renovatebot/renovate/docs/usage/faq.md

 Renovate itself will run as often as its administrator has configured it (e.g. hourly, daily, etc).
 But you may wish to update certain repositories less often, or even specific packages at a different schedule.

-If you want to control the days of the week or times of day that renovate updates packages, use the `timezone` and `schedule` configuration options.
+If you want to control the days of the week or times of day that Renovate updates packages, use the `timezone` and `schedule` configuration options.

 By default, Renovate schedules will use the UTC timezone.
 This can be overridden in global config.